Nova-Tech-ng/UK-project/Model_Files/Decision Model/README.md

-## Documenting Model Integration for Flask and Django
+## Documenting Model Integration for Flask

 ### General Documentation

 **Model Description:**
 * A decision tree model predicting student grades (categorical: Pass/Fail) based on various features such as age, past grades, standardized test scores, class size, attendance, and study time.
 * Model is saved as a pickled file named `decision_tree_model.pkl`.

 * Input: A dictionary containing the features: 'Age', 'Past Grades', 'Standardized Test Scores', 'Class Size', 'Attendance', and 'Study Time'.
 * Output:
   * A predicted grade as a string ('Pass' or 'Fail').